kodervine/kodervine/README.md

 - 🤝 I'm open to technical writing opportunities
 - ⚡ Fun fact: I have casual chats with Google Assistant when I'm bored
-- 🌱 I'm currently learning Flutter & Dart for mobile development -->
+- 🌱 I'm currently learning Flutter & Dart for mobile development
+- 🧠 I am interested in Backend development (Java and C#) -->